 Here what I’d do is, if a player wants to nominate a CHARACTER instead of another unit, I’d allow them to do so and give them the option of either giving that character a Warlord Trait that they have access to or one upgrade from the “Create Your Own Character” rules.
 However, this would be a tightly-controlled submission process where I’d have to OK all the upgrades personally.
 Otherwise, the first submission you get is someone’s quad-fusion blaster crisis commander who can target Characters even if they aren’t the closest unit, and let me tell you that guy is not fun to have terrorizing your campaign.
 In fact, I think I’d redo the whole set of character abilities and remove that one.

 Anyways, while my system still needs some testing and probably more balance work, I like how it streamlines the process to make upgrades simpler to allocate and remember.

-Well now I’m on a kick and I’m thinking about how to turn this into a real thing, so that’s what I’m going to do for my next Narrative Forge article.
-We’ll likely have Tyler “Coda” Moore in here next week talking more about Narrative Armies, but after that I’ll be back with a set of downloadable rules for campaign experience and levels that you can use.
+Well now I’m on a kick and I’m thinking about how to turn this into a real thing, so maybe that’ll be something I touch on in a future Narrative Forge article.
+We’ll likely have Tyler “Coda” Moore in here next week talking more about Narrative Armies, but after that I’ll be back talking about Map Campaigns, and eventually I may post a set of campaign experience rules you can download and use.